-The computers that make up the virtual machine are organized into sub-networks of data centers around the globe.
+The nodes located in data centers around the globe that make up the Internet Computer are organized into subnet blockchains that in turn connect to each other using Chain Key cryptography.
 The distributed architecture enables secure communication without firewalls or technologies that are vulnerable to attack.
-Independent data centers receive remuneration for contributing computing capacity and hosting services to support applications running on the Internet Computer blockchain.
+Independent node operators pay data centers to host their nodes and receive remuneration for contributing computing capacity and hosting services to support dapps running on the Internet Computer.

 The following diagram provides a simplified view of a subnet with nodes in four data centers.